zephyrproject-rtos/zephyr/doc/README.rst

-Zephyr Project content is written using the reStructuredText markup language (.rst file extension) with Sphinx extensions, and processed using sphinx to create a formatted standalone website.
+Zephyr Project content is written using the reStructuredText markup language (.rst file extension) with Sphinx extensions, and processed using sphinx to create a formatted stand-alone website.
 Developers can view this content either in its raw form as .rst markup files, or you can generate the HTML content and view it with a web browser directly on your workstations drive.
-This same .rst content is also fed into the Zephyr Project'ns public website documentation area (with a different theme applied).
+This same .rst content is also fed into the Zephyr Project's public website documentation area (with a different theme applied).

 You can read details about reStructuredText and about Sphinx extensions from